Agoo: Hydrology

-The Agoo River, which is sometimes wrongly named the Principe River after the Taytay Principe Bridge which traverses it along the main highway, flows through the town from uphill in the east to where it meets the South China Sea in the west.
+Several creeks and rivers flow through the municipality, including the Agoo River.
+This river, sometimes referred to by locals as the Principe River, in reference to the Taytay Principe Bridge (which literally means "the prince's bridge), which crosses it along the main highway.
+The Agoo River flows from the uplands in the east to its mouth at the South China Sea in the west.